jdarais/cobble/docs/cobble/docs/modules.md

 - TOML datetime values are converted to a Lua userdata, which can be converted to a string or serialized back to a toml datetime value.
 - If a Lua table contains consecutive integer keys starting at 1, it is converted into a toml array.
 Otherwise, it is converted to a toml table.
+- TOML tables are deserialized into an order-preserving Lua table, so deserialization followed by serialization of a TOML document is stable, however any comments in a deserialized TOML document are not preserved.

 #### toml.load